LeonSo7/HackTheNorth2020-Fitness-Application/README.md

 # WEE FIT
 _Track and analyze your workout form from your own home_

-See a recorded demo of the app: https://www.youtube.com/watch?v=ofP6BuLzO7c&feature=youtu.be&ab_channel=Fort%C3%A9
+Read more about WEE FIT on Devpost: https://devpost.com/software/wee-fit See a recorded demo of the app: https://www.youtube.com/watch?v=ofP6BuLzO7c&feature=youtu.be&ab_channel=Fort%C3%A9

 ## Inspiration